 Visit the beautiful roman style Basilica of Castell'Arquato and inside you can see a very early baptism font that dates from the original 8th century church in the same location, although the church we see today dates from the 13th century.

-Other notable sights include the Porta di Sasso, one of the original entry gates into the town; the defensive watchtower called 'Il Torrione Farnese'; the 12th century hospital called the Ospedale di S. Spirito and now home to a Museum of Geology; and the 13th century Duke's Palace with its fountain.
+Other notable sights in the historic centre of Castell'Arquato include the Porta di Sasso, one of the original entry gates into the town; the defensive watchtower called 'Il Torrione Farnese'; the 12th century hospital called the Ospedale di San Spirito and now home to a Museum of Geology; and the 13th century Duke's Palace with its fountain.

 Apart from these highlights, there are many beautiful buildings lining the squares, and plenty of cafes and restaurants where you will enjoy people watching.